 We are pleased to share with you the names of the 50 artists and organizations selected as the 2022 cohort for Live Arts Boston.

-Now in its sixth year, Live Arts Boston (LAB), created with the support and partnership of the Barr Foundation, supports Greater Boston area artists to test ideas, explore collaborations and build skills in the process of generating new, original work.
+In its sixth year, Live Arts Boston (LAB), created with the support and partnership of the Barr Foundation, supported Greater Boston area artists to test ideas, explore collaborations and build skills in the process of generating new, original work.
 Arts and music are the translators of meaning.
 In an era of health, racial, and economic pandemics that will forever change our lives, we believe that art is a critical force for advancing needed conversations, building belonging, imagining a better future and inspiring us to move towards it.

 Funding supports work in dance, theater, music, opera, musical theater, spoken word, performance art, circus arts, traditional and folk performing arts and any multi-disciplinary combination of the above.

-Beyond dollars, the LAB program gives grantees access to an invaluable resource--Boston-based Dunamis, a professional development organization specializing in the support and training of Boston’s emerging artists and arts-managers of color.
+Beyond dollars, the LAB program gave grantees access to an invaluable resource--Boston-based Dunamis, a professional development organization specializing in the support and training of Boston’s emerging artists and arts-managers of color.
 A vital partner of the LAB since program 2020, the Dunamis team meets creatives where they are at any stage of their careers, offering 1:1 consultation, project advising with a dedicated cohort of artist-advisors, and an evolving array of professional development workshops based on the needs of the current cohort.
 Their podcast series, Dexter's L.A.B., created to give voice to LAB artists, highlights grantees for their work and unique perspectives.

 Scroll down to learn more about the program and meet the 2022 LAB grantees.